xiaoxiae/Robotics-Simplified-Website/docs/drivetrain-control/arcade-drive.md

 ## Examples
-Here's a program that makes the robot drive using the values from the joystick:
+The following example demonstrates, how to make the robot drive using arcade drive controlled by a joystick.

 ```python
 {% include code/algorithms/drivetrain-control/arcade-drive/example.py %}